PoliticalGraveyard.com

 Theresa R. Hutek — of Detroit, Wayne County, Mich.
 Republican.
 Member of Michigan Republican State Central Committee, 1963.
 Female.
 Still living as of 1963.

 Georgia Hyche — of Flint, Genesee County, Mich.
 Democrat.
-Alternate delegate to Democratic National Convention from Michigan, 1956; candidate in primary for delegate to Michigan state constitutional convention from Genesee County 1st District, 1961.
+Alternate delegate to Democratic National Convention from Michigan, 1956; candidate for delegate to Michigan state constitutional convention from Genesee County 1st District, 1961.
 Female.
 Still living as of 1961.

 Dorothy S. Hyne — of Macomb County, Mich.
 Republican.
 Candidate for Michigan state senate 27th District, 1978.
 Female.
 Still living as of 1979.